How to Negotiate a Used Car Price Using Market Data

 Walk in with three numbers and a strategy:

-- Opening offer: 6%–10% below your calculated fair value (before tax/fees), depending on days on market and condition risk.
+• Opening offer: 6%–10% below your calculated fair value before tax and fees, depending on days on market and condition risk.

-- Target deal: Your fair value number or slightly below, adjusting for regional strength/weakness.
+• Target deal: Your fair value number or slightly below, adjusting for regional strength or weakness.

-- Walk-away price: The maximum you will pay; commit to it.
+• Walk-away price: The maximum you will pay.

 Example phrasing: